Jin-k123/DGC-Net/README.md

 ```

 ### Dataset Access
 Due to patient privacy protections, access to the **diagnosis dataset** can be requested by contacting the corresponding author with a reasonable research justification.
-For any questions or collaborations, please contact [Liye Mei](mailto:liyemei@whu.edu.cn), [Cheng Lei](mailto:leicheng@whu.edu.cn).
+For any questions or collaborations, please contact [Liye Mei](mailto:liyemei@whu.edu.cn), [Ziheng Jin](mailto:jinziheng@hubt.edu.cn).